Planet

 Theft of personal data and identity fraud (Identity Theft)

-Any actions related to theft or unauthorized use of personal data of other individuals (passports, bank details, medical records data, IP addresses, identifiers, and passwords) fall under Articles 6 and 7 of Decree-Law No. 34.
+Any actions related to theft or unauthorized use of another person’s private information (passports, bank details, medical records data, IP addresses, identifiers, and passwords) fall under Articles 6 and 7 of Decree-Law No. 34.

-Even if the data was used not for profit, this can already be considered a crime.
+Even if the data wasn’t used for profit, this can be considered a crime.
 The punishment is a fine of up to 500,000 AED and/or imprisonment for up to 5 years.
 If the data was used to commit other crimes (financial fraud or obtaining a visa), the penalties become more severe.

-In addition, separate provisions of the law are provided for the use of someone else’s biometric data, digital identifiers, or falsification of a profile on social networks.
-Foreign citizens convicted of such crimes are subject to deportation by court sentence.
+In addition, separate provisions of the law are provided for the use of someone else’s biometric data, digital identifiers, or the falsification of a profile on social networks.
+Foreign citizens convicted of such illegal activities are subject to deportation by court sentence.

 Copyright infringement and intellectual property protection (IP Infringement)

 The UAE strictly protects intellectual property in the digital environment.
-Illegal copying, distribution, or use of software, movies, music, educational materials, designs, brands, and other protected information is punishable under Articles 19 and 20 of Law No. 34.
+Software piracy, illegal copying of movies, music, educational materials, designs, brands, and other protected information is punishable under Articles 19 and 20 of Law No. 34.

 Cybercrimes in this field include hacking software for free distribution, posting unlicensed content on platforms, using others’ trademarks without permission, and even publishing others’ photos without consent.